zhou100/MusicBoxChurn/README.md

-# Capstone Project Report: Music Box Churn Prediction
+# Capstone Project Report: Music Box Churn Prediction and Recommendation system

 ## 1. Project Summary

-This project is to use music box log data to predict churn, including information on songs played, user profile, searching activities.
+This purpose of this project is to use music box log data to predict churn, including information on songs played, user profile, searching activities.
 This project builds a demo for analyzing large user record level data and analyze user behaviors.
+A recommendation system based on Collaborative Filtering is built and reaches an rmse of
+0.567.

 Churn is defined by inactivity in fixed 14 days window.
 It is predicted using the users' behavior pattern in a 30 day window before that 14 day window.

 Churn prediction is an important operation problem.
 Effective targeting of those who might churn and act earlier is crucial to keep the product's core users.
 As such, features are generated from the log file, including the frequency, recency of events, total playing time, songs fully played and other playing behaviors such as the mean and standard deviation of song playing time.

 Machine learning models, such as random forest, gradient boosting and Logistic regression are applied on the training data to predict the test data set.
 The end churn prediction accuracy is around 0.92 on the training and 0.91 on the testing data set, which is 14% more than the 80% baseline.